-The newly updated Adirondack Cuisine Trails showcases farms, orchards, restaurants, breweries, wineries, and local food and agricultural producers that give visitors an up-close view of what agriculture in the Adirondacks is all about.
-Click each trail below to explore each unique region, and the farms and small businesses that welcome visitors either seasonally, or year-round.
+The Adirondack Cuisine Trails showcase farms, orchards, restaurants, breweries, wineries, local food and agricultural producers that give visitors an up-close view of what agriculture in the Adirondacks is all about.

 History, food and nature sprouts alive as the ancient Adirondack waterways forged the paths of the Native Americans, pioneers, and lumbermen.
 From Saranac Lake to Lake Clear to Tupper Lake, this area of the Adirondacks is both historic and contemporary.
 Savor this through historic farms, great camp dining, downtown eateries, and breweries.